 FAQs IPL Photorejuvenation

-IPL Photorejuvenation uses light energy to improve and eradicate brown spots caused by the sun and aging, broken blood vessels and blotchy redness.
-Intense Pulsed Light is similar to a laser, but uses multiple wavelengths of light.
-This “Photofacial” also improves texture by stimulating collagen production in the skin.
-This makes pores appear smaller, and makes fine lines less noticeable.
+Photorejuvenation (IPL) uses light energy to improve and eradicate brown spots caused by the sun and aging, broken blood vessels and blotchy redness.
+This “Photofacial” also improves texture by stimulating collagen production in the skin, which makes fine lines less noticeable.
 It works best in patients with lighter skin color.
 To achieve the best results, we recommend 4-5 treatments spaced about 3 weeks apart.

 Slight redness and temporary darkening of freckles and brown spots after each treatment are expected.
 Occasionally slight swelling occurs under the eyes.
 More serious side effects are rare, but most can be avoided by proper sun avoidance before and after the procedure.
 Possible adverse effects include discoloration (lightening or darkening), prolonged redness, bruising, significant swelling or extremely rarely blistering or scarring.
-During the intense pulsed light treatment, shields are worn to protect the eyes.
+During your IPL treatment, shields are worn to protect the eyes.

 The best way to maintain results is to protect the skin from the sun.
 Rosacea patients may need to use topical or oral medicines to prevent blood vessels from returning.
-One or two intense pulsed light photofacials per year are helpful in some patients to keep brown spots, blood vessels and fine lines at bay.
+1-2 IPL photofacials per year are helpful in some patients to keep brown spots, blood vessels and fine lines at bay.
 At home products such as SkinMedica Lytera 2.0 and Retinol Complex 0.25 together with a daily sunscreen may also help maintain the beneficial effects of the treatment.